thisisadi/Simple-gRPC-Service/readme.md

 Once the application is accessible at http://localhost:3000 on your local machine, you can use a tool like BloomRPC or any other tool for querying the GRPC service.

-## Example Request using BloomRPC
+## Sample Request using BloomRPC

 1. Launch the app

 ![Image Alt Text](./resources/tool.png)

-2. Click on the plus button to import the user.proto file.(If you are using the docker image, you'll have to download it manually from the repository.)
+2. Click on the plus button to import the user.proto file.(If you are using the docker image, you'll have to download the user.proto file manually from the git repository.)

 ![Image Alt Text](./resources/import.png)